zoracreates/art-collage/DESIGN.md

 ######screen-views/EditProfileForm

 `EditProfileForm` auto populates the user’s information to a form, so they may edit their current information.
 The information is held on the components `state`.
 When a user changes their information in the form, the `state` is updated.
 Then, when the user taps the `UPDATE` button returned by `handleLoading()`, the user’s information is retrieved from the `state` and passed to `verifyForm()`.
-If the user has provided valid information (mainly included a name, and submitted a website that includes http or https), then the information is updated in the database by the `submit()` function.
+If the user has provided valid information (mainly included a name, and submitted a website that includes http or https), then the information is updated in the database and cloud storage by the `submit()` function.

 #####screens/AddArtWorkScreen.js